zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Nolan says, “The pawnshop tries to sell it to recou p the money they lent you.”
 So, if you give the pawnshop your wedding ring in order  to get a short-term loan, and you are not able to pay the loan back, the pawnshop  will sell your wedding ring to someone else.
 Maybe your wife will buy it.
 Who know s?

 Nolan says the pawnshop sells things “to recoup” th eir money.
 “To recoup” (recoup) means to recover something, to get somethi ng back that was lost.
 In this case, the pawnshop needs to get back the money  that they lent you that you did not pay them back.
-Jamaica says, “Okay, I’m goi ng to do it.
+Jamaica says, “Okay, I’m going to do it.
 I’m going to pawn my collection.”
 A “collection” is a set of objects that are related to each other.
 Some people like to collect coins.
 Some people like  to collect dolls.
 Some people like to collect old magazines.

 What does Jamaica collect?
 Action figures.
 “Action figures” are little toys that are in the shape of a person or some character.
 Often, in movies for children, the movie studio – the company that makes the movie – w ill sell little toys, little action